 - Discovery log

-Activities extracted from firewall and proxy traffic logs that are forwarded to Cloud App Security.
+Activities extracted from firewall and proxy traffic logs that are forwarded to Defender for Cloud Apps.
 The logs are analyzed against the cloud app catalog, ranked, and scored based on more than 80 risk factors.

 - Proxy log

 Activities from your Conditional Access App Control apps.

 Next, you'll want to tune your policies.
 The following policies can be fine-tuned by setting filters, dynamic thresholds (UEBA) to help train their detection models, and suppressions to reduce common false positive detections:

 In this tutorial, you'll learn how to tune user activity detections to identify true compromises and reduce alert fatigue resulting from handling large volumes of false positive detections:

 Before configuring individual policies, it advisable to configure IP ranges so that they are available to use in fine-tuning any type of suspicious user activity detection policies.

 Because IP address information is crucial for almost all investigations, configuring known IP addresses helps our machine learning algorithms identify known locations and consider them as part of the machine learning models.
 For example, adding the IP address range of your VPN will help the model to correctly classify this IP range and automatically exclude it from impossible travel detections because the VPN location doesn't represent the true location of that user.

 Note: Configured IP ranges are not limited to detections and are used throughout Defender for Cloud Apps in areas such as activities in the activity log, conditional access, etc. Keep this in mind when configuring the ranges.
 So, for example, identifying your physical office IP addresses allows you to customize the way logs and alerts are displayed and investigated.